Topics » Nutrition Science » Is Fish Part of a Healthy Diet?

 Cardiovascular Disease and Fish Consumption

-The Oxford Vegetarian Study compared vegans, vegetarians, and meat-eaters and their corresponding death rates due to ischemic heart disease.[13]
-Vegans and vegetarians had less heart disease deaths compared to their meat-eating counterparts.
-Study investigators also looked specifically at fish consumption in this study and found that “no protective effects were noted for dietary fiber, fish, or alcohol consumption.”
+The Oxford Vegetarian Study compared vegans, vegetarians, and meat-eaters and their corresponding death rates due to ischemic heart disease.[16]
+Vegans and vegetarians had fewer heart disease deaths compared to their meat-eating counterparts.
+The study investigators also found no protective effects when they analyzed fish consumption specifically.

 Fish consumption is not associated with reduced coronary heart disease mortality in low-risk populations.
 However, fish consumption at 40-60 g daily is associated with markedly reduced coronary heart disease mortality in high-risk populations.

-It’s worth pointing out that those typically at high risk of heart disease are also individuals who eat a less healthy diet in the first place, so, like we saw in the Mediterranean diet analysis previously, eating more fish may not be the reason why there is less heart disease seen in these individuals.
-Instead, less meat or more fruits and veggies could be the reason for the improvement in heart disease and death rates.
-One really has to look at the big picture in terms of overall dietary changes to see exactly what’s going on here.
+To understand the different effects of fish consumption on high- versus low-risk populations, we must consider the starting point of each of those groups.
+People at high risk of heart disease are also typically individuals who eat a less healthy diet to begin with.
+Therefore, as we saw in the Mediterranean diet analysis previously, eating more fish could be a step in the right direction.
+But that does not mean fish itself is responsible for reducing heart disease.
+One has to look at the big picture in terms of overall dietary changes to see exactly what’s going on here.

 Diabetes and Fish Consumption

-Diabetes is another disease that official dietary recommendations have encouraged the consumption of fish.
-But fish consumption does not benefit and may actually worsen type 2 diabetes.[17]
+Type 2 diabetes is another disease for which official dietary recommendations have encouraged eating fish.
+But fish consumption does not benefit and may even worsen diabetes.[20]

-Another review article published in 2014 looked at the prevalence of type 2 diabetes and meat consumption.[19]
-As individuals went from vegan to vegetarian to pesco-vegetarians to meat eaters the prevalence of type 2 diabetes increased.
-Vegans had a 2.9% prevalence of type 2 diabetes while pesco-vegetarians (individuals who eat fish but no other meat products) had a 4.8% prevalence of type 2 diabetes.
-That’s nearly double the rate.
+Another review article published in 2014 looked at the prevalence of type 2 diabetes and meat consumption.[22]
+It found that as individuals went from vegan to vegetarian to pescovegetarian to meat-containing diets, the prevalence of type 2 diabetes increased.
+Vegans had a 2.9 percent prevalence of type 2 diabetes compared to 4.8 percent for pescovegetarians (individuals who eat fish but no other meat products).

-One reason for fish consumption increasing diabetes risk may be the high fat content of marine life.
-Traditionally, we Americans have believed that fish is a “lean” meat, naturally low in fat.
-However, this is not the case, as many types of fish have fat content exceeding 20% of total calories.
+One reason fish consumption might increase diabetes risk is the aforementioned fat content of marine life.
+Although many Americans believe that fish is a lean meat, naturally low in fat, numerous fish have fat content exceeding 20 percent of total calories.

 Why is fat a problem?
-Because the root cause of type 2 diabetes is excess fat located inside the muscle cells.
+Because the root cause of type 2 diabetes is excess fat inside muscle cells.
 This causes insulin resistance to develop.
-So when you eat fatty fish you get fatty muscle cells, and along with fatty muscle cells comes type 2 diabetes.
+So when you eat fatty fish, you get fatty muscle cells, which precede type 2 diabetes.

 Summary and Final Conclusions

-Popular consensus in our culture glorifies fish and seafood as health-promoting foods.
+The consensus in our culture glorifies fish and seafood as health-promoting foods.
 They are not.
-Marine life is meant to stay in the water where it came from.
-It’s not for human consumption.
-At least not if you’re concerned about your health that is.
+Marine life is meant to stay where it comes from—in the water.
+It’s not preferable for human consumption if you’re concerned about your health.

-When you hear about studies claiming health benefits with eating our finned friends, you are most likely hearing about individuals improving their health because they went from worse to bad on the diet spectrum.
-Going from the Standard American Diet to any diet with less animal products and processed foods will do wonders for the body.
-So will increasing fruit and vegetable consumption.
-But eating fish is not healthful.
+When you hear about studies suggesting benefits from eating our finned friends, you are most likely hearing about individuals improving their health because they went from bad to less bad on the diet spectrum.
+Going from the standard American diet to any diet with fewer animal products and processed foods will do wonders for the body.
+Increasing fruit and vegetable consumption will help too.
+But we shouldn’t confuse less bad with good or assume that eating fish is the reason for broader health improvements.

 I understand people’s thought processes and desire to improve their diet by eating fish.
-I, too, was a fish eater myself at one time.
-It was actually the last meat product I gave up on my journey to adopting a whole foods, plant-based lifestyle.
-As I learned more about this class of meat though I quickly realized that in order to achieve an optimal state of health, fish had to go.
+I, too, was a fish eater at one time.
+It was the last meat product I gave up on my journey to adopting a WFPB lifestyle.
+As I learned more about this class of meat though, I quickly realized that to achieve an optimal state of health, fish had to go.
 I’m happy to say that I’ve never looked back since ditching my fish habit.
-Should you decide to make the leap to a fish-free diet, I’m certain you won’t look back either.
+Should you decide to do the same, I’m certain you won’t look back either.
 Your body will be thanking you as well.

-All fish contain cholesterol, with salmon and shrimp having higher cholesterol in comparison to other seafood
+1. All fish contain cholesterol, with shrimp having higher cholesterol than other seafood.[3][4]

-PCBs, dioxin, mercury, and other toxic pollutants contaminate the fish supply
+2. PCBs, dioxin, mercury, and other toxic pollutants are concentrated in the fish supply.[9][10][11]

-A look at fish consumption in the Iowa Women’s Health Study showed no protective effect in coronary heart disease or stroke mortality
+3. Numerous studies investigating fish consumption have yielded mixed results; the Iowa Women’s Health Study, for example, showed no protective effect for coronary heart disease or stroke mortality.[17]

-The FDA & EPA issued a joint advisory warning to pregnant and nursing mothers about the toxic effects of mercury from fish consumption
+4. The FDA and EPA issued a joint advisory warning to pregnant and nursing mothers about the toxic effects of mercury from fish consumption.[2]

-There is no scientific evidence showing the addition of fish to a healthy diet increases an individual’s health even more
+5. There is no scientific evidence showing the addition of fish to a healthy diet increases an individual’s health even more.

 References